Benchmarking Attribute Discrimination in Infant-Scale Vision-Language Models: Benchmark Design

 \subsection{Evaluation Protocol}

-Our evaluation focuses on within-class discrimination.
-In each trial, a query image is drawn from a given class, and the task is to determine whether the model distinguishes attribute differences within that class.
-We test three conditions independently: \begin{enumerate}[itemsep=0pt, parsep=0pt, topsep=5pt] \item Same-class, different color (SCDC) \item Same-class, different size (SCDS) \item Same-class, different texture (SCDT) \end{enumerate}
+Our evaluation focuses on within-class discrimination using a 4-way forced-choice task.
+We test three conditions: \begin{enumerate} \item \textbf{Same-class, different color (SCDC)}: Can the model distinguish colors within the same object class? \item \textbf{Same-class, different size (SCDS)}: Can the model distinguish sizes within the same object class? \item \textbf{Same-class, different texture (SCDT)}: Can the model distinguish textures within the same object class? \end{enumerate}

-In order to evaluate attribute discrimination, each condition is tested under two complementary modes:
+Each condition is tested under two complementary modes:

-\textbf{Prototype tests (image--only):} A prototype embedding is computed as the mean of unit-normalized images sharing a target attribute (e.g., a \textit{green} ball), excluding the query.
-The mean is re-normalized, and the query is compared (via cosine similarity) against a 4-way candidate set from the same class that differs only in the tested attribute.
-This approach corresponds to a typical nearest-centroid classifier or prototype~\cite{snell2017prototypical} classifier.
-It evaluates whether the model forms consistent attribute-based clusters without language, analogous to infants’ ability to group objects by shared perceptual features before acquiring labels~\cite{quinn2015development}.
+\textbf{Prototype tests (image-only):} A prototype embedding is computed as the mean of $\ell_2$-normalized image embeddings sharing a target attribute (e.g., all green balls), excluding the query \cite{snell2017prototypical}.
+The prototype is re-normalized after averaging.
+The query embedding is compared to each prototype using cosine similarity and labeled according to the most similar prototype (i.e., nearest-neighbor classification over prototype embeddings).
+This evaluates whether the model forms consistent attribute-based clusters without language.

-\textbf{Text-encoder tests (image--text):} Attribute-based text prompts (e.g., “red cup,” “smooth lock”) are used in place of prototypes.
-The query embedding is compared with text embeddings, and the highest similarity determines the match (illustrated in Fig.~\ref{fig:trial_schematic}).
-This evaluates whether the model can correctly ground linguistic descriptions in visual features, paralleling infants’ later ability to link words to perceptual categories~\cite{waxman1995words}.
+\textbf{Text-vision tests (image-text):} Attribute-based text prompts (e.g., ``red cup'') are used in place of prototypes.
+The query image embedding is compared with text embeddings using cosine similarity, and the predicted attribute is given by the highest-similarity candidate among the same 4-way set.
+This evaluates whether the model can ground linguistic descriptions in visual features.
+We evaluate text--vision alignment only for color and size; texture is omitted because relevant adjectives are largely absent from SAYCam.

-Together, these tests probe both perceptual-level grouping and cross-modal language-vision alignment, two foundational abilities in human cognitive development~\cite{smith2008infants, waxman1995words}.
+\textbf{Candidate set construction:} All candidates share the query's object class and match it on non-tested attributes. \emph{Color} (9 values) and \emph{size} (3 values) admit a uniform 4-way protocol (chance $=25\%$): for size, this is achieved by allowing one repeated non-target value among the three distractors (e.g., for a ``small'' query: two ``medium'' + one ``large'', or two ``large'' + one ``medium''). \emph{Texture} has only 2 values with 2 style variants per class and cannot form a uniform 4-way set; it reduces to a 3-way decision over distractors (chance $=33\%$).
+Style variants (Section~2.1) preserve within-class diversity while keeping object identity fixed.

+\textbf{Statistical reporting:} We repeat trial construction over three seeds and report mean accuracy with error bars given by the standard deviation across seeds.
+All models see identical trials, so conclusions rest on relative rather than absolute performance, and qualitative trends are stable across seeds.